ila/TUM/R.md

 3. Choose $k-1$ other centroids by taking the mean value of all the samples assigned to each previous centroid;
 4. Compute difference between the old and the new centroids, and repeat steps 2 and 3 to minimize the difference.

-K-means does not always work in cases when a finite mixture module would be more appropriate.
+K-means does not always work in cases when a finite mixture module would be more appropriate: clusters should have the same covariance and the same individual prior probability.

 ##### Gaussian mixture models